rubyworks/ragtag/README.md

 [![Issues](https://img.shields.io/github/issues-raw/rubyworks/ragtag.svg)](https://github.com/rubyworks/ragtag/issues)

 RagTag is a Ruby-based template attribute lanaguage (TAL).
 Yea, it's an acronym.
-Don't blame me, blame those Zope people ;)
+Don't blame me, blame those Zope people! :wink:

 RagTag is only loosely based on the Zope TAL sepcification.
-It's first priority has been to provide a good attribute based template system for _Ruby_.
+It's first priority has been to provide a good attribute based template system for **Ruby**.

 ## HOW TO USE

-For the moment please see the Wiki[http://wiki.github.com/rubyworks/ragtag/].
+For the moment please see the [Wiki](http://wiki.github.com/rubyworks/ragtag/).

 ## HOW TO INSTALL